 Exercise 6.1

-When your application is running, create a text file (README.md) in the root of your lab directory that documents the application and includes one-sentence or one-phrase answers to the following:
+When your application is running, save a screenshot of your book list, and create a readme file that documents the application and includes one-sentence answers to the following:

 Team Work